Television in Belgium: Channels

-Native channels
+Domestic channels

 There are no national TV channels in Belgium.
-Because of the language divide, there are only channels either in Dutch or French, there is no single company operating TV channels in both the Flemish and the French part.
+Because of the language divide, there are only channels either in Dutch or French; there is no single company operating TV channels in both the Flemish and the French part.
 Media laws are created and controlled on a regional level (Flemish or French).
 Thus the Flemish channels are controlled by Flemish law and the French-speaking ones are controlled by the French community.
 The public broadcasters still share a building in Brussels, a leftover from the time when the Public Television was still a national (Belgian) competence, however, they have split operations altogether with French language broadcaster RTBF occupying the right half of the building and Flemish broadcaster VRT occupying the left half of the building.
 They are both governed by different law and a different parliament an example of this is the fact that the French languages public broadcaster RTBF is allowed to sell advertising on television and have actual ad breaks, while the Flemish public broadcaster can only sell product placement and sponsor billboards on television.
 On their radio channels both are allowed to sell full ad breaks.
 Both public broadcasters also work in a completely different competitive environment.

 The two main Belgian public TV networks, VRT in the Flemish Community and RTBF in the French Community of Belgium, broadcast their channels via operators using cable, satellite, IPTV and digital terrestrial television (DVB-T2).
 In the French community of Belgium the channels of RTBF can be received by DVB-T2 free of charge.
 The privately owned channels of the French community are not available on digital terrestrial television.
 In the Flemish part of Belgium all channels of the public tv (VRT) and the most important privately owned channels are available on all platforms (including DVB-T2), however the public TV is not available free of charge through DVB-T2 but part of a subscription service that includes the most important privately owned channels as well.
 This subscription is offered by TV Vlaanderen which also offers satellite tv subscriptions.

 In the Flemish part there are three main broadcast groups: